konnectkode/quarkus-liquibase/README.md

 ### Using Quarkus Liquibase

+OBS: THIS LIBRARY DOES NOT SUPPORT NATIVE IMAGE

 #### Setting up support for Liquibase

 To start using Liquibase with your project, you just need to: